-There were significant trail works completed on the ridgeline above Rainbow Lake.
+There were significant trail works completed on the ridgeline above Rainbow Lake in 2019.
 A watershed sign was added to the ridge that lies between Rainbow and Hanging Lakes and the trail descending into the watershed is marked by a chicane.
-Minor watercourse upgrades along the side of the hiking trail are recommended for 2020.
 The RMOW Parks and Operations team in conjunction with the RMOW Water Utilities Group, coordinate the fly in fly out of the outhouse holding tanks (the 21 Mile intake is shut down during the time that task is completed).